swiftlang/swift-foundation/Proposals/NNNN-progress-reporter.md

 ## Future Directions

 ### Additional Overloads to APIs within UI Frameworks
-To enable the usage of `ProgressReporter` for app development, we can add overloads to APIs within UI frameworks that has previously worked with `Progress`, such as `ProgressView` in SwiftUI.
+To enable the usage of `ProgressReporter` for app development, we can add overloads to APIs within UI frameworks that has been using Foundation's `Progress`, such as `ProgressView` in SwiftUI.
 Adding support to existing progress-related APIs within UI Frameworks will enable adoption of `ProgressReporter` for app developers who wish to do extensive progress reporting and show progress on the User Interface using `ProgressReporter`.

 ### Distributed `ProgressReporter`
 To enable inter-process progress reporting, we would like to introduce distributed `ProgressReporter` in the future, which would functionally be similar to how Foundation's `Progress` mechanism for reporting progress across processes.